leo-texuanw/Learning/aws/docs/S3_and_Athena.md

 #### Amazon S3 One Zone-Infrequent Access

-- Same as IA but data is stored in a single AZ.
+- Same as IA but data is stored redundantly within a single AZ.
 - 99.5% Availability
 - Low latency and high throughout performance
 - Support SSL for data at transit and encryption at rest
 - Low cost compared to IA (by 20%)
+- Use Cases:
+    - Great for long-lived, infrequently accessed, non-critical data
-- Use Cases: Storing secondary backup copies of on-premise data, or storing data you can recreate
+    - e.g. Storing secondary backup copies of on-premise data, or storing data you can recreate

 #### Amazon S3 Intelligent Tiering